aboovv1976/fpsync-k8s-rclone/README.md

 A copy of the image is maintained in *fra.ocir.io/fsssolutions/rclone-rsync:latest*

-The *sample* directory contains some examples and k8s job spec file.
+The *sample* directory contains some examples output files.

 # Running k-fpsync